rbrtsmith/rbrtsmith.github.io/_posts/2014-11-30-css-specificity-graph-generator.md

 [And here is what I came up with](http://codepen.io/rbrtsmith/full/oJHDl/)

-The idea is for the graph to trend upwards, a graph with a lot of spikes is a clear sign of specificity issues within your codebase, there will always be some anomolies so don't try to aim for a perfectly flat line but, you should investigate all the spikes and troughs to see if they can be refactored.
+The idea is for the graph to trend upwards, a graph with a lot of spikes is a clear sign of specificity issues within your codebase, there will always be some anomolies so don't try to aim for a perfectly flat line.
+However you should investigate all the major spikes and troughs to see if they can be refactored.
 The graph is a very crude representation and as such does not contain any units, it's more of an illustration than anything.

-Below the graph you will find a table with all your selectors along with their specificietes and whether or not they contain any !importants within thier rulesets.
+Below the graph you will find a table with all your selectors along with their specificities and whether or not they contain any !importants within their rulesets.
 While important rulesets do not directly influence a selectors specificity they can, and often do cause havoc when used inappropriately.
 Which is why I list them within this table.

 You can find more about the CSS Specificity Graph here [http://csswizardry.com/2014/10/the-specificity-graph/](http://csswizardry.com/2014/10/the-specificity-graph/).